AnkitNikum/Sartorius-medical-segmentation/README.md

-Source code for Automated solar tracker:
-Microcontroller used: Atmega 128
+Source code for Automated solar tracker Microcontroller used: Atmega 128
 Sensors used: light-dependent resistor (LDR)